Pickup on South Street: Critical response

-The staff at Variety magazine said of the film,
+The staff at Variety magazine also had a mixed response:

 If Pickup on South Street makes any point at all, it's that there is nothing really wrong with pickpockets, even when they are given to violence, as long as they don't play footsie with Communist spies ...
 Film's assets are partly its photography, which creates an occasional tense atmosphere, and partly the performance of Thelma Ritter, the only halfway convincing figure in an otherwise unconvincing cast ...
 Widmark is given a chance to repeat on his snarling menace characterization followed by a look-what-love-can-do-to-a-bad-boy act as Widmark's hard-boiled soul melts before Peters' romancing.

 In recent years, critical appraisals of Pickup have warmed considerably.
-The movie has a 92% rating on Rotten Tomatoes from 38 reviews with an average score of 7.8/10.
+The movie has a 93% rating on Rotten Tomatoes from 40 reviews with an average score of 7.8/10.
+The consensus summarizes: "Powerfully acted and satisfyingly dark, Pickup on South Street is a Cold War noir that moves confidently to the rhythm of city street life."
 Roger Ebert regards Pickup as one of Fuller's "noir classics."